GeoNet/delta/docs/SEISMIC_METADATA_CONVENTIONS.md

 As weak motion seismic data is expected to be globally distributed, its network and station codes need to be internationally registered.
 The current approach is to use the registered `NZ` network code for all recorded public weak motion data.
 Otherwise the internal `XX` code is used for temporary or private data that will not, or cannot, be exported internationally.
 Data of both network codes are available via GeoNet data services.

 The full set of network codes can be found in the `networks/network.csv` file.
 While these are not relevant for modern data access, much of GeoNet's history is contained in these codes and they are still in use for metadata management in _delta_ and for data operations within GeoNet.
-In this way a station can belong to a regional seismic network like the Taranaki volcano seismic network `TR` and be distributed with the network code `NZ`.
+For example, a station can belong to a regional seismic network like the Taranaki volcano seismic network `TR` and be distributed with the network code `NZ`.

 ### Station Codes

 Station codes are assigned at the first installation of a seismic sensor at a location and do not change.

 Station codes are unique within a given reference set.
 Weak motion station codes are unique for the global set of station codes managed by the ISC and are registered with the ISC to safeguard this uniqueness.
-By comparison, strong motion station codes are unique only within the set of such codes used by GeoNet.
+Strong motion station codes are unique only within the set of such codes used by GeoNet.

 #### Weak Motion Station Code Conventions